gentoolink/gentoolinkcom/content/pages/home.md

 ## Services Provided

 - Website Hosting
+- Secure Static Websites build to suit
 - Private Email
 - Wordpress Installation and Maintenance
 - Nextcloud Hosting (private Dropbox style file share)
 - Specialize in online video conversion and formats

 ![Gentoo Penguin](/images/gentoopenguin.jpeg "Gentoo Penguin")

+The Internet has fundamentally changed nearly every aspect of our lives.
+From how we communicate with friends, family, coworkers, and businesses, a technology that was in its infancy just 25 years ago is now considered indispensable to many people.
+ When you are running a business this is especially true.
+Are you looking for help to develop your next web app project?
+Your business needs a web presence today.
+You need more than a Facebook slash page!
+Stop building Zuck’s website and build your own web application.
+Although there certainly is room for a custom static site.
+I will build what you need and want.

+Have you considered your own private social network similar to Facebook?
+This is a great way to interact in your social club or church group.
+I also support installation of several open source software solutions such as Nextcloud for secure file sharing and collaboration.
+Let’s discuss how I can help you with your next project.

+If you have a business problem; there is a solution for your problem.